 There’s three areas of website optimisation you’ll want to focus on.

-Do you have a single Heading 1, then heading 2 and 3’s throughout the page?
-Is the page fast enough when it loads, is it mobile responsive, is the text big enough on mobile, are all the clickable elements big enough to click on mobile and don’t conflict with anything else.
+Do you have a single Heading 1, then Heading 2s and 3s throughout the page?
+Is the page fast enough when it loads?
+Is it mobile responsive?
+Is the text big enough on mobile?
+Are all the clickable elements big enough to click on mobile, and don’t conflict with anything else?

 The third thing then is your off-site optimisation.
-Is your website an authority If your website is an authority then you are going to have backlinks from some of the bigger websites in your industry.
+Is your website an authority?
+If so, you are going to have backlinks from some of the bigger websites in your industry.

-So if you provide telephone systems for example, you will want to be getting not only links back from telecoms industry publications but you’ll also be getting links back from small business magazines and potentially big sites like entrepreneur.com.
+If you provide telephone systems, for example, you will want to be getting not only links from telecoms industry publications, but you’ll also be getting links back from small business magazines and other large outlets.

 Which domain registrar would we recommend?

-At Tao digital marketing we use 3 domain registrar's
+At Tao Digital Marketing, we use three domain registrars:

-TSO host, another domain name registrar that we have used in the past and in fact we have a couple of websites domain names registered with them.
-They are a UK based company so we like the fact that we can just pick up the phone to the support team if we do have any issues but there's not much between all three.
+TSO Host are another domain name registrar that we have used in the past.
+They are a UK-based company, so we like the fact that we can just pick up the phone to the support team if we do have any issues.

 But in our minds, Namecheap is the one that we would suggest using over any other.